dsheiko/ng-template/README.md

 ## Contributing

-`NgTemplate` welcomes maintainers.
+`ngTemplate` welcomes maintainers.
 There is plenty of work to do.
 No big commitment required, if all you do is review a single Pull Request, you are a maintainer.